 As well as charming stone cottages with overhanging balconies that face the water, this village is known for its waterfront grain stores, aka horreos, some of which now have cafés beneath them.

 A wander through the historical centre is well worth taking.
-As well as interesting architecture, you’ll see plenty of shops selling lurid coloured liqueurs and an array of witches.
+As well as the old stone houses and waterfront grain stores, you’ll see plenty of shops selling lurid coloured liqueurs and witch souvenirs.

 We had lunch at O Peirão, the first of several restaurants overlooking the water, with open air grills and amazing seafood.